Updated: 7 days ago

 Totally laughing as people think whites who live in Europe are only one ethnic group.
-And again, many are mixed with different ethnic backgrounds such as French, German, Italian, Spanish, Dutch, English, Scandinavian and so on.
+And again, many are mixed with different ethnic backgrounds such as French, German, Italian, Spanish, Dutch, English, Scandinavian, and so on.
 And some of them even have Ashkenazi Jewish and sometimes East Asian ancestry!
 Besides, Northern and Western Europeans (of which I am 97%) are made from the same stock.
-We all come from Germanic, Nordic, Slavic, Celtic and Romantic backgrounds.
-There's a reason you will see porcelain skinned brunettes with light eyes (such as me), blondes and redheads in Britain, Ireland, Sweden, France, Germany, America, Canada, New Zealand, North Africa, South Africa, South America, Australia and Russia etc. We all have the same genetics, just different languages, cuisine, and a shared history/culture of our respective countries.
+There's a reason you will see porcelain-skinned brunettes with light eyes (such as me), blondes and redheads in Britain, Ireland, Sweden, France, Germany, America, Canada, New Zealand, North Africa, South Africa, South America, Australia, and Russia, etc. We all have the same genetics, just different languages, cuisine, and culture of our respective countries.

-And lets deal with the cultural aspect: of course we are all culturally different.
+Of course, we are all culturally different.
 But we all descend from the same ancestors!
-Telling an American that they aren't who they are because they don't fit into a certain mold or worldview of how they should think or act is like trying to tell a Bavarian or a Frisian that they aren't really German because they are culturally different than other Germans.
+Telling an American that they aren't who they are because they don't fit into a certain mold or worldview of how they should think or act is like trying to tell a Bavarian or a Frisian that they aren't really German because they are culturally different than other Germans or Westerners.
 This whole argument is pretty silly if you ask me.

-Germanic Americans keeping their bloodline and their culture alive, within America; is just as relevant as those who are doing the same in Europe.
-It's not wrong to discover your past family traditions and make them your own.
+Western Americans keeping their bloodline and their culture alive, within America; is just as relevant as those who are doing the same in Europe.
+It's not wrong to discover your past family traditions and make them your own again.
 Connect with these things and uphold them.
 It will give you and your descendants that sense of pride that those on the left wish to take from you.

-Anyone who tells you that you do not have the right to re-connect with your cultural heritage, nor to keep your bloodline are trying to take something from you.
+Anyone who tells you that you do not have the right to re-connect with your cultural heritage, nor preserve it; are trying to take something from you.

 The Ounce of Truth in the Criticism

-There is an old saying that: "With every criticism there is always that one ounce of truth".
-So lets also face that ounce of truth in this criticism.
+There is an old saying: "With every criticism, there is always that one ounce of truth".
+So let's also face that ounce of truth in this criticism.
 Its true, many of us have been ignorant of our past.
-And I think its time that Germanic Americans educate themselves on their history.
-Anyone who wishes to re-claim their identity should at least know the basics of the cultures their ancestors came from.
+And I think its time that German Americans educate themselves on their history.
+Anyone who wishes to reclaim their identity (that they already have) should at least know the basics of the history of that particular family line.
 We should be open to learning the languages and re-connecting with the traditions and values of our ancestors.